 In relation to f) for the UK Agreement only, where the GIIN is not available as the Reporting Financial Institution has not registered under the US Agreement, the local tax identification number of the Reporting Financial Institution must be reported instead.

-In relation to g) if the account was closed during the year, immediately before the account was closed.
+In relation to h) if the account was closed during the year, the amount transferred from the account before the account was closed.

 Account number or functional equivalent